 If you enter an outpatient program, you will be able to live at home and attend your individual and group therapy sessions at the treatment center.
 The difference between outpatient and intensive outpatient is the days per week and the duration of the therapy sessions.

 Outpatient programs are recommended for people who have a mild to moderate addiction and who have a family and social support system.
 Sometimes it is used as a step-down from the residential program.

-Our rehab facility takes advantage of our beautiful Palm Springs location.
+Our heroin rehab program takes advantage of our beautiful Palm Springs, CA location.
 We help you break away from the routine life you’ve had.
 We have something for everyone, whether you need help in our equine therapy program or physical fitness options, which include an in-house gym, a pool, and a jacuzzi.

 In addition to our evidence-based approaches to therapy, we also provide a variety of alternative methods, like art and psychodrama therapy.